-1 Based solely on the information disclosed in a Schedule 13G/A filed by FMR LLC, certain related entities and Abigail P. Johnson (the Chairman and Chief Executive Officer of FMR LLC) on February 9, 2022.
+- Based solely on the information disclosed in a Schedule 13G/A filed by FMR LLC, certain related entities and Abigail P. Johnson (the Chairman and Chief Executive Officer of FMR LLC) on February 9, 2022.
 The number of shares reported is as of December 31, 2021.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 FMR LLC reported sole power to vote or direct the vote over 2,509,347 shares of our common stock and sole power to dispose or direct the disposition over 14,024,228 shares of our common stock.
 Abigail P. Johnson reported sole power to vote or direct the vote over 0 shares of our common stock and sole power to dispose or direct the disposition over 14,024,228 shares of our common stock.
-The principal business address for FMR LLC, is related entities and Abigail P. Johnson is 245 Summer Street, Boston, Massachusetts 02210.

-2 Based solely on the information disclosed in a Schedule 13G/A filed by BlackRock, Inc. and certain related entities on April 8, 2022.
+The principal business address for FMR LLC, its related entities and Abigail P. Johnson is 245 Summer Street, Boston, Massachusetts 02210. - Based solely on the information disclosed in a Schedule 13G/A filed by BlackRock, Inc. and certain related entities on April 8, 2022.
 The number of shares reported is as of March 31, 2021.
 BlackRock, Inc. reported sole power to vote or direct the vote over 13,340,831 shares of our common stock and sole power to dispose or direct the disposition over 13,562,648 shares of our common stock.
-The principal business address for BlackRock, Inc. is 55 East 52nd Street, New York, NY 10055.

-3 Based solely on the information disclosed in a Schedule 13G/A filed by The Vanguard Group on April 8, 2022.
+The principal business address for BlackRock, Inc. is 55 East 52nd Street, New York, NY 10055. - Based solely on the information disclosed in a Schedule 13G/A filed by The Vanguard Group on April 8, 2022.
 The number of shares reported is as of March 31, 2021.
 The Vanguard Group reported shared power to vote or direct the vote over 63,677 shares of our common stock, shared power to dispose or direct the disposition over 135,974 shares of our common stock and sole power to dispose or direct the disposition over 9,326,363 shares of our common stock.
-The principal business address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.

-4 Includes 841,759 shares subject to vested options, 11,978 shares subject to stock options that are scheduled to become exercisable by June 10, 2022 and 2,546 shares underlying restricted stock units that are scheduled to settle by June 10, 2022.

-9 Includes 3,727 shares underlying restricted stock units that are scheduled to settle by June 10, 2022.
+The principal business address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355. - Includes 841,759 shares subject to vested options, 11,978 shares subject to stock options that are scheduled to become exercisable by June 10, 2022 and 4 2,546 shares underlying restricted stock units that are scheduled to settle by June 10, 2022. - 5 Includes 210,769 shares subject to vested stock options. - 6 Includes 14,210 shares subject to vested stock options. - Includes 126,741 shares subject to vested stock options.
+7 - 8 Includes 272,383 shares subject to vested stock options. - 9 Includes 3,727 shares underlying restricted stock units that are scheduled to settle by June 10, 2022.